-What makes Copenhagen so LGBT-friendly?
-Well, for one thing, anyone is of course always welcome anywhere.
-LGBT or not.
-Be free, be safe and most of all be yourself at any restaurant, museum, park or attraction you visit.
-Wherever you go really.
+Copenhagen is known as a LGBTQ-friendly city where anyone is of course always welcome anywhere.
+LGBTQ or not.
+Be free, be safe and most of all be yourself anywhere you go.

 1948 - LGBT Denmark was founded by Axel Axgil as the second of its kind in the world.